Frequently Asked Questions

 What's the high-level claims process?

-You follow your standard lease enforcement when a tenant falls behind.
-Notify Padder within 45 days of the missed payment using the Notice of Tenant Default Form.
-Once you've regained vacant possession after a Coverage Event, re-list the unit within 7 business days and submit your reimbursement request within 60 days of the Coverage Event.
+Once you've regained vacant possession after a Coverage Event (or, where the tenant never took possession or abandoned the unit, made a good-faith effort to re-rent), re-list / make the unit available within 7 business days and submit your reimbursement request within 60 days of the Coverage Event.

 What documents do I need to submit a reimbursement request?